Riddick Bowe: Joining the Marine Corps

 After the Golota fights, Bowe retired from boxing and decided to join the United States Marine Corps Reserve.
 He said he made the decision both to make his mother proud and to rededicate himself to training, with the intention of returning to boxing shortly after.

 Bowe arrived at Marine Corps Recruit Depot Parris Island on February 10, 1997.
-On his first day of recruit training, Bowe discussed leaving the Corps with Marine commanders, and quit after three days of heavy physical training with his platoon in Parris Island, South Carolina on February 21, 1997.
+On his first day of recruit training, Bowe discussed leaving the Corps with Marine commanders, and quit after three days of heavy physical training with his platoon in Parris Island, South Carolina, on February 21, 1997.

-Humanitarian Activities
+Humanitarian activities

-Shortly after winning his first title against Evander Holyfield, Bowe saw a news story on television that revealed a million dollars worth of medicines donated to the Somali refugees and orphans were not able to be transported to the war-torn region due to a lack of funds to pay for the charter aircraft needed.
+Shortly after winning his first title against Evander Holyfield, Bowe saw a news story on television that revealed a million dollars' worth of medicines donated to the Somali refugees and orphans was not able to be transported to the war-torn region due to a lack of funds to pay for the charter aircraft needed.
 Bowe immediately had his representatives contact AmeriCares, the NGO leading the effort, and pledged the 100,000 dollars needed to fund the trip - on the condition he could go to the country with the goods, and make sure they got to their intended recipients.
 While in Somalia, he visited U.S. Marines and an orphanage on the Kenyan border.
 He was accompanied by several members of his management team, including manager Rock Newman and Head of International Sales Alexis Denny (CEO of an independent media distributor).

 Bowe also took action when he heard news of other tragedies.
 In 1995, when Alexis Denny was in Indonesia on other business, she read Asian news coverage of Rodolfo Yap, a young man in the Philippines who was electrocuted while positioning his antenna so his family could watch a Riddick Bowe fight.
 She relayed this news to Bowe, and explained to the media at the time 'The heavyweight champion was very moved by the story and having lost a brother and a sister earlier in life, decided to make a financial contribution to the family of Mr. Yap."

 Bowe authorized her to fly to the Philippines and try to locate the man's family, make a contribution to their expenses, and also provide funds to support the Philippine boxing Team training for the Olympics (in the name of the deceased).